msse-chem-280-2024/msse-chem-280-2024.github.io/day3/group-assignment.md

 ## Task 1 - Alternate Initial Configuration - Random Points
 So far we have only used an initial configuration from a file.
 For this task, you will write a function which can generate initial system configurations from a number of particles and a desired system density.
 Make sure your function includes docstrings!

+For density, use the number density.
+For example, in our sample configuration from NIST, the density is 0.8.
+This is calculated by dividing the number of atoms by the box volume - 800 atoms / (10 * 10 * 10), since 10 was our box length.
+You will need to calculate a box length depending on the number of atoms and the desired density.

 Write a function that makes a configuration by randomly placing points in a 3 dimensional box.
-The function should return coordinates, box_length the same way our `read_xyz`` function does so we can switch out the two without changing our code.
+The function should return `coordinates``, `box_length` the same way our `read_xyz` function does so we can switch out the two without changing our code.

 ## Task 2 - Alternate Initial Configuration - Cubic Lattice